pjtunstall/holocron/README.md

 - RSA nonce
 - Message

 For now, I'm using the pure-Rust implementations of the RustCrypto library's `ml_kem` crate (specifically ML-KEM-1024) for the post-quantum key exchange and their `rsa` crate for the classical key exchange (with a key size of 512 bytes), `aes-gcm` (specifically AES-256-GCM) for symmetric encryption, and `sha2` (specifically SHA-256) as a hash function for generating the symmetric key.
-RustCrypto state that `ml_kem` has not yet been independently audited.
-At some point, I may switch to using the reference implementation of ML-KEM, which is written in C, or the `liboqs` version (also in C), based on that, and likewise look for a safer implementation of RSA, given the security issues mentioned in the [README](https://github.com/RustCrypto/RSA?tab=readme-ov-file#%EF%B8%8Fsecurity-warning) for RustCrypto's implementation; or, even better, switch to an elliptic curve algorithm, given the many [ways to use RSA insecurely](https://paragonie.com/blog/2018/04/protecting-rsa-based-protocols-against-adaptive-chosen-ciphertext-attacks).
+At some point, I may switch to using the reference implementation of ML-KEM, which is written in C, or the `liboqs` version (also in C), based on that, and likewise look for a safer implementation of RSA; or, even better, switch to an elliptic curve algorithm, given the many [ways to use RSA insecurely](https://paragonie.com/blog/2018/04/protecting-rsa-based-protocols-against-adaptive-chosen-ciphertext-attacks).

 ## Possible further developments